k66120/Construction-of-Protograph-Based-PD-GLDPC-Codes-Over-Non-Uniform-Binary-Erasure-Channel/README.md

-1. LDPC_PCM.txt: a lifted Tanner graph from the base matrix
+1. PCM.txt: a lifted Tanner graph from the base matrix
 - First row: number of check nodes / number of variable nodes / number of edges
 - From the second row: edge information (check node index / variable node index)